doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/doofinder-for-woocommerce)

 == Changelog ==

+= 2.1.18 =
+Prevent stock_status field removal from the final response

 = 2.1.17 =
 Fixes some issues detected if it is used along with WPML plugin